YellowGregs/weao-proxy-api/README.md

 ### Usage

-To use the proxy server, send your requests to the following endpoints:
+To use the proxy server, send your requests to these endpoints:

 - Fetch current Roblox versions: `http://localhost:3000/api/versions/current`
 - Fetch future Roblox versions: `http://localhost:3000/api/versions/future`